 Thai Coconut Curry Chicken

-This recipe is proof that a flavorful homemade curry can be just as easy as whipping up a grilled cheese or stir-fry for dinner.
-Chicken breast and bell pepper strips are seared until browned, then simmered in a creamy, dreamy coconut milk curry with Thai chili sauce and lime juice.
-Once the curry is thickened, the chicken is full of flavor, and the veggies are tender, it’s time to spoon everything over fluffy cilantro-lime rice and sprinkle with fresh cilantro and chili flakes for good measure.
-You can have all that in just 30 minutes—talk about game-changing dinner!
+Think a restaurant-worthy curry is out of your homemade dinner grasp?
+Think again.
+Here, diced chicken thighs and bell pepper strips are seared until browned, then simmered in a creamy, dreamy coconut milk curry with Thai chili sauce and lime juice.
+Once the curry is thickened, and the veggies are tender, spoon everything over fluffy cilantro-lime rice and sprinkle with fresh cilantro and chili flakes.
+All that in just 30 minutes—talk about a game-changing dinner!

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 • In a small pot, combine rice, ¾ cup water (1½ cups for 4 servings), and a pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

 • While rice cooks, wash and dry produce. • Core, deseed, and dice bell pepper into 1-inch pieces.
 Zest and quarter lime.
 Mince cilantro.
 Thinly slice chili. • Place chicken* on a plate; pat dry with paper towels.

 • Heat a large drizzle of oil in a medium pan over medium-high heat (use a large pan for 4 servings).
 Add bell pepper and a big pinch of salt.
 Cook, stirring occasionally, 5 minutes.